 There also remains a pathway where an applicant may be granted this visa (bypassing all of the above requirements) in situations where in the Minister’s opinion the applicant has provided “specialised assistance” to the Australian Government in matters of security, having received appropriate advice from an intelligence or security agency or the Director-General of security.

 How do I apply?

-To access one of the 5,000 spots under the GTI for priority processing, there are two steps:
+To access one of the 5,000 positions under the GTI for priority processing, there are three steps:

-- the referral by a GTO or peak industry organisation/individual; and
+- the unique identifier issued by a GTO or the Department

 - the visa application itself.